Asian Studies at GW

-Over sixty full-time faculty teach or carry out research on Asia at The George Washington University.
-This is the largest Asian Studies faculty in the Washington area and compares very favorably with other leading centers on Asia in the United States and abroad.
+Over sixty full-time faculty teach or carry out research on Asia at George Washington University.
+This is the largest Asian Studies faculty in the Washington, D.C. area and compares very favorably with other leading centers on Asia in the United States and abroad.
 Their efforts are strengthened by key part-time faculty, who work outside of academia and bring their expertise into the classroom.
 These faculty members are concentrated in the Elliott School of International Affairs, Columbian College of Arts and Sciences, and the Schools of Business and Law.

-Students can draw on the expertise of faculty in the departments of Political Science, History, East Asian Languages and Literature, Economics, Anthropology, Education, and Religion, and Law.
+Students can draw on the expertise of faculty in the departments of Political Science, History, East Asian Languages and Literature, Economics, Anthropology, Education, Religion, and Law.
 Areas of expertise include international relations, security policy, development studies, contemporary Asia, media, international business, and international education.
 While students are expected to focus their studies into a coherent program, they have an extremely broad array of courses and topics to choose from.

 In addition to formal study abroad programs, there are opportunities to apply for summer funding for language study abroad.
 To supplement academic offerings, students often intern with governmental organizations, business groups, or NGOs in Washington.